LeBron James Regrets Ma’Khia Bryant Tweet; Feels He Fueled The ‘Wrong Conversation’

-LeBron James is addressing his highly controversial Ma’Khia Bryant tweets and now, the Los Angeles Lakers star is admitting that he regrets it, saying it ended up fueling the “wrong conversation.”
+LeBron James is addressing his highly controversial Ma’Khia Bryant tweet and now, the Los Angeles Lakers star is admitting that he regrets it, saying it ended up fueling the “wrong conversation.”

 LeBron James is one of the best basketball players to ever grace the court–but he refuses to be just that.
-Just as his story will be in sports history books, it will also be in American history as well.
-His work in social justice is impactful and executed with intent.
-That intent helped restore voting rights to millions last election and helped turn Georgia blue.
+With four NBA championships underneath his belt, James show’s no signs of stopping.
+Over the years, fans have also seen the Ohio native work his magic off the court, championing a number of social justice issues, from the death of Trayvon Martin to more recently voter suppression rights within the American African community with the creation of his “More Than A Vote” initiative.

 Recently, a tweet from James surrounding the murder of Ma’Khia Bryant caused controversy online amongst fans and conservatives.

 Following Derek Chauvin’s guilty verdict, the 36-year-old NBA champ took to Twitter to demand justice for Ma’Khia Bryant.
-James sent a tweet out to his followers urging for Nicholas Reardon, the officer who shot the 15-year-old to be brought to justice.
+James sent a tweet out to his followers urging for Nicholas Reardon, the officer who fatally shot the 15-year-old to be brought to justice.
 “YOU’RE NEXT #ACCOUNTABILITY,” the tweet read.

 Now, James is reflecting and admits he regrets it.
 The NY Post reports an article from Vox may have helped him understand why his tweet was an issue.